Did you ever hear about the movement against masturbation? Antimastrubators declaim that avoiding masturbation significantly improves their health.

-Masturbation has also been linked to orgasmic capacity, healthy sexual functioning and sexual satisfaction in relationships
+Masturbation has also been linked to orgasmic capacity, healthy sexual functioning, and sexual satisfaction in relationships

 Does Masturbation Lower or Raise Testosterone?

-This study examined the effect of a 3-week period of sexual abstinence on the neuroendocrine response to masturbation-induced orgasm.
+This study examined the effect of a 3-week period of sexual abstinence, on the neuroendocrine response to masturbation-induced orgasm.

 Hormonal and cardiovascular parameters were examined in ten healthy adult men during sexual arousal and masturbation-induced orgasm.
 Blood was drawn continuously and cardiovascular parameters were constantly monitored.
 This procedure was conducted for each participant twice, both before and after a 3-week period of sexual abstinence.

-Plasma was subsequently analysed for concentrations of adrenaline, noradrenaline, cortisol, prolactin, luteinizing hormone, and testosterone concentrations.
-Orgasm increased blood pressure, heart rate, plasma catecholamines and prolactin.
+Plasma was subsequently analyzed for concentrations of adrenaline, noradrenaline, cortisol, prolactin, luteinizing hormone, and testosterone concentrations.
+Orgasm increased blood pressure, heart rate, plasma catecholamines, and prolactin.
 These effects were observed both before and after sexual abstinence.
 In contrast, although plasma testosterone was unaltered by orgasm, higher testosterone concentrations were observed following the period of abstinence.
 These data demonstrate that acute abstinence does not change the neuroendocrine response to orgasm, but does produce elevated levels of testosterone in males.